Synthetic Homology in Homotopy Type Theory: Stable Homotopy Theory

-\end{defn} Note that it is trivial to show $\pi_{n}^{s}(id)=id$ but showing that $\pi_{n}^{s}$ preserves composition is not quite so easy.
-We require the following lemma which allows us to replace $k$ in the definition of $\pi_{n}^{s}(f)$. \begin{lem} Let $k$ be as above then for any $k'\geq k$ we have
+\end{definition} Note that it is trivial to show $\pi_{n}^{s}(id)=id$ but showing that $\pi_{n}^{s}$ preserves composition is not quite so easy.
+We require the following lemma which allows us to replace $k$ in the definition of $\pi_{n}^{s}(f)$. \begin{lemma} Let $k$ be as above then for any $k'\geq k$ we have